tobytoyuito/kube-namespace-cleaner/README.md

 ## Steps to deploy to kubernetes

+- update <your pat> to your vsts pat in cleaner.yaml
 - kubectl apply -f cleaner.yaml

 ## Steps to create container (uses a docker multistage build)